dcarbone/php-consul-api/README.md

-# simple-consul-php
+# php-consul-api

-Zero-Dependency PHP Client Library for Consul
+PHP client implementation for the Consul API

 The primary purpose of this lib is to provide a dependency-free way of interacting with [Consul](https://www.consul.io/).